unit8co/u8-hacktheclimate/README.md

 We hope that gives an easy tool for people to track and then easily raise awareness on such events as they unfold

+### Notebooks

+Some example notebooks can be found in the `notebooks/` directory

+### Library

+The library can be found under `methane/` folder with some autogenrated document

 ## How we built it

 * Use Google Earth Engine to access methane, IR and wind data